 Monday – Struggling to Implement Your Strategic Plan, You Are Not Alone.

-Tuesday – Mission, Vision and Values, Where Do Values Fit In?
+Tuesday – Mission, Vision and Values, Where Do They Fit into the Plan?

 Wednesday – Strategies, Goals, Objectives, Action Plans, What’s what?